Last Updated on March 6, 2021 by

 It starts with the point of how much you have done for Taekwondo and the institution.
 The more excellent knowledge and skills of advanced 4th level are considered as 5th degree.
 It includes both the physical and scientific expertise and teaching ability of the person.

-A 5th-degree achiever is a person involved in promoting Black belts to higher levels and trains them to become Masters and Instructors.
-You should have at least 30 years of age to test for this level.
+A 5th-degree achiever is a person involved in promoting Black belts to higher levels and training them to become Masters and Instructors.
+You should be at least 30 years of age to test for this level.
 Sinjin is the Poomsae to learn at this level.

 6th Degree Black Belt

 It is where the real Taekwondo features start to affect.
-Teaching others is a unique factor for these 6th Degree holders and continuing their practice.
-Teaching will become the main job for them.
+Teaching others is a unique factor for these 6th-degree holders and continuing their practice.
+Teaching will become their main job.
 They will be under the Grandmaster’s straight guidance, who are holders of the 8th and 9th Degree Black Belt.

 At this stage, you will be called a Senior Master.
 Jita is the Poomsae to learn at this point.